The Generalization Ridge: Information Flow in Natural Language Generation: Introduction

-Using these tools, we uncover a non-monotonic trend: predictive information rises through early and middle layers, peaks in the upper-middle, and then declines in later layers.
-We term this phenomenon the \textbf{\textit{generalization ridge}}, indicating a structural division of labor across depth.
-Intermediate layers appear to specialize in encoding abstract, generalizable features, while later layers increasingly reorient representations toward task-specific alignment and memorization.
-By further analyzing incremental information gain, we find that certain middle layers introduce the largest increases in predictive information, marking them as key contributors to the emergence of the ridge.
-Such layer-wise specialization offers insight into how generalization and memorization are distributed within the network.
+Using \emph{InfoRidge}, we uncover a non-monotonic trend: predictive information rises through the early and middle layers, peaks in the upper-middle layers, and then declines in the later layers.
+We name this phenomenon the \textbf{\textit{generalization ridge}}, where the model encodes the more generalizable task-relevant information.
+This ridge marks a structural division of labor: intermediate layers concentrate generalizable features that transfer across distributions, while later layers increasingly specialize in task-specific memorization.
+Incremental information gain further shows that ridge layers introduce the largest increases in predictive information, marking them as key contributors to the emergence of the ridge.
+This analysis directly connects the information peak to generalizable behavior and clarifies how generalization and memorization are distributed across depth.

-To further validate this interpretation, we introduce \textit{residual scaling coefficients}—learnable scalar parameters $\beta_\ell$ applied to each residual block—while keeping all other model weights fixed, drawing inspiration from prior work on layer-wise adaptation~\cite{liu2019self, menghani2024laurel}.
-A higher $\beta_\ell$ value indicates greater reliance on the corresponding layer’s output during prediction.
-These coefficients act as functional probes, revealing how the model redistributes layer-wise importance under different data distribution.
-Under in-distribution training, deeper layers retain higher residual weights, reflecting the model’s reliance on memorized, task-specific features.
-When evaluated under distribution shift, models reduce reliance on late layers and increase reliance on the ridge, further supporting its role in generalization.
+We further extend InfoRidge to multi-token natural language generation.
+By treating the full output sequence as a structured target and measuring mutual information between hidden states and the long-form target distribution, we show that the generalization ridge persists across decoding steps.
+Despite increasing mutual information as generation progresses, the layer-wise structure remains stable: predictive information consistently peaks in early-to-intermediate layers and declines in later layers.

-To understand the formation of the generalization ridge, we analyze both attention patterns and model capacity.
-Attention flow analysis shows that ridge layers attend more directly to semantically informative tokens, suggesting that the ridge is not only a statistical peak but also functionally aligned with meaningful computation.
-In contrast, deeper layers increasingly focus on positional tokens, consistent with a shift toward memorization.
-Beyond functional behavior, we also investigate the conditions under which the ridge emerges.
-Our depth ablation results show that the ridge only emerges beyond a certain depth threshold.
-Below this threshold, predictive information increases monotonically, indicating that sufficient capacity is a prerequisite for generalization ridge to emerge.
+To understand the formation of the generalization ridge, we analyze attention patterns and residual scaling coefficients.
+Attention analysis shows ridge layers attend to tokens that capture broadly useful features, aligning with the information peak.
+We also investigate the conditions under which the ridge emerges.
+We also introduce residual scaling coefficients $\beta_\ell$—learnable scalars applied to each residual block with all other weights frozen—as functional probes of layer-wise reliance~\citep{liu2019self, menghani2024laurel}.
+When evaluated under distribution shift, models have lower reliance on the final layer and shifts importance toward the intermediate layers.

 \paragraph{Contributions.} Our work provides a unified perspective on how predictive information is structured across depth in transformer-based language models for natural language generation tasks: